forchag/hyperledger/mermaid diagram/fod.md

 **Daily energy formula per node:**
 `E_day_Wh = (Σ_i (I_i_mA * t_i_s) * V / 1000) / 3600`
 where `i` covers sleep, sampling, and TX states.
+The expression comes from `E = V × I × t`: divide by `1000` to convert milliamps to amps and by `3600` to change seconds to hours, yielding watt-hours.
+Current values are sourced from Espressif datasheets and bench measurements.

 **Example scenario:**